jesse-spevack/goose-bracket/README.md

 ### Styling

-The project uses Tailwind CSS for styling.
-Modify the class names in the components to customize the appearance.
+The project uses Tailwind CSS for styling and models after the bracket on Ryan Storm's [Goose Jam of the Year](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F0a689a70-11e9-4575-8dfa-ddd5d2a86c57_3300x1800.jpeg) project.

 ## Contributing